 Specific Conditions Expected EU contribution per project EU-Rail estimates that an EU contribution of EUR 13.5 million would allow these outcomes to be addressed appropriately considering the expected leverage effect on top of the EU funding.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget in term of Total Project Costs for the project stemming from this topic is indicatively up EUR 68.0 million, which is built from the expected leverage effect up to 5x out of a total maximum EU contribution estimated at EUR 13.5 million.
 The additional leverage effect is expected to be reached through either reduced co-funding rate, and including with possible external investments (e.g. national funding), and/or possible Private members both in-kind contributions to operational and additional activities.
-Applicant Private Members of the EU-Rail part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
-The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 times the funding request, in aggregate, of these applicant Private Members.
+Applicant Private 61 Members of the EU-Rail part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
+The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 62 times the funding request, in aggregate, of these applicant Private Members.
 Any discrepancy must be well and duly justified.
+In this respect, the grant agreements will set, in principle, annual deliverable on in-kind contributions for the projects selected under this topic, as well as mandatory reporting requirements, for those applicants who are Private Members of EU-Rail.
 Indicative project duration 30 months Type of action Innovation action Technology readiness level All activities are expected to achieve a TRL 6/7.
 The output should be included as part of the EU-Rail Standardisation and TSI Input plan, and follow the associated processes linked to the ERA Change Control Management process.
 See General Annex B for a guide to the TRL definitions and criteria to be used.
 Admissibility conditions Regarding admissibility conditions and related requirements, part A of the Horizon Europe Work Programme 2023-2024 General Annexes applies with the following exception: the limit for a full Innovation Action application is set to 120 pages

-&lt;sup>61 As defined in Article 2(5) of Council Regulation (EU) 2021/2085.
+$^{^{61}}$ As defined in Article 2(5) of Council Regulation (EU) 2021/2085.

-&lt;sup>62 In order to support a leverage factor of no less than the ratio between the contribution from members other than the Union and the Union financial contribution, as on the basis of Articles 88 and 89 of Council Regulation (EU) 2021/2085.
+In order to support a leverage factor of no less than the ratio between the contribution from members other than the Union and the Union financial contribution, as on the basis of Articles 88 and 89 of Council Regulation (EU) 2021/2085.